 Mikhail Pimenov: Creating costumes for Halloween!

 We often start planning ideas months before October 31 and we make it an ongoing project.
-The process connects us in something we all love, which is the creation of fictional characters and becoming them for one night.
+The process connects us to something we all love, which is the creation of fictional characters and becoming them for one night.

 Every year we celebrate it at their school.
 Two years ago, we even won a prize for the best Father-Daughter costume.